BiancaPetrescu2001/PA-LAB-5/README.md

 ## Solved tasks

 As of today (22.03.2021) I have solved all tasks regarding the compulsory task.
+On the 26th of March I have solved the optional tasks except for the FreeMarker report.
 ## Build and run

 To compile and run my project I have typed the following commands in the terminal: